-10Figure 4A-10: Lubrication Circulating System
+Figure 4A-10.
+Lubrication Circulating System

 Depending on the screw speed and the size of the gear reducer, the heat exchanger might need to keep the temperature of the lubrication oil within operating range.
 The heat exchanger is located in the pressure line just after the pump for cooling the oil before it is returned to the gear reducer.
 Cooling water must be connected to the heat exchanger.

 Cooling water must be piped into and out of the heat exchanger.
-The cooling water temperature is of critical importance: 25–27°C is recommended.
-If it is too chill, it could cause improper flow, resulting in a lack of lubrication.
+The cooling water temperature is of critical importance: 25°C–27°C is recommended.
+If it is too cold, it could cause improper flow, resulting in a lack of lubrication.
 Manual valves in the water lines to and from the heat exchanger are used to regulate the water flow.